linebender/linebender.github.io/content/blog/2025-04-04-tmil-15/index.md

 - [xilem#904][]: Implemented a new algorithm for screenshot testing, which better reflects the aspects of the screenshots we wish to test.
   It also implements automatic compression of blessed screenshots using the excellent [oxipng][] library.
 - [xilem#899][]: Added documentation for lots of items and methods which were missing documentation.
-- [xilem#882][]: Adds the core of a virtual scrolling widget, to be used with medium or large scroll areas.
+- [xilem#882][]: Adds the core of a virtual scrolling widget, a scroll area which loads its child widgets only when they would be visible to the user.
+  This allows it to be used for extremely large datasets.

 <figure>
 <img style="height: auto" src="virtual-scroll.png" alt="A screenshot of a desktop window, showing a list of numbers around 999900.
 Every number divisible by 3 has been replaced with the word 'Fizz', 'Buzz' for 5, and 'FizzBuzz' for numbers divisible by both.
 The 'FizzBuzz' which would be item 999900 is twice as large as the other items." width="458" height="509">